Inkheart (film): Plot

 Elinor leaves to recover what is left of her library as the others head for Alassio, the town of Inkheart author Fenoglio, who may have another copy.
 Dustfinger is initially afraid of learning his fate in the book, but eventually joins them.
 When they meet Fenoglio, the author's ecstatic reaction to seeing his creation alive leads Dustfinger to learn he dies at the end of the book while trying to save his marten, Gwin.
-He berates Fenoglio before eventually telling Mo that Resa is trapped in the real castle and has lost her voice.

-Mo and Dustfinger take Fenoglio's car and Farid stows away in the trunk.
+Dustfinger berates Fenoglio before eventually telling Mo that Resa is trapped in the real castle and has no voice.
+So, Mo and Dustfinger take Fenoglio's car and Farid stows away in the trunk.
 At Fenoglio's house, Meggie begins reading out loud, bringing Toto from The Wizard of Oz.
 Basta bursts in with his men and takes the group to Capricorn.

 Elinor, having decided to stay, realizes something is amiss and pursues them.
 At the castle, Capricorn orders Meggie to bring a monster called the Shadow out of Inkheart and threatens to harm Resa if she does not comply.
 Mo sneaks into the castle.
 Dustfinger is captured, but escapes after Meggie informs him of Capricorn's intentions.

 Mo attempts to free Meggie and the others, as Capricorn forces her to read the Shadow out of the book.
 Dustfinger returns to the castle with Farid and sets it on fire.
-The distraction allows Fenoglio to give Meggie a rewritten part of Inkheart that should help Meggie stop Capricorn's plan.
+The distraction allows Fenoglio to give Meggie a rewritten part of Inkheart, which should help Meggie stop Capricorn's plan.

 As Elinor arrives with the creatures Capricorn imprisoned, Meggie writes out the story on her arm.
 As she reads it out, Capricorn turns into ashes as the Shadow devours him, his henchmen vanish, the Shadow explodes, and all the read-out creatures are returned where they belong.
 In addition, she grants Fenoglio's wish to live in the world he created, while reuniting herself and Mo with Resa, whose voice is restored.
 Dustfinger is also safely read back into Inkheart, where he is reunited with his wife Roxanne.

 In the real world, Farid reveals he kept Gwin with him, thus allowing Dustfinger to avoid his own death.
-As Mo and his family leave with Farid, Meggie agrees to teach him how to read and Farid agrees to teach her how to use the dragon breath, the fire breathing ability of Dustfinger's which Farid learned.
+As Mo and his family leave with Farid, Meggie agrees to teach him how to read and Farid agrees to teach her how to use dragon breath, Dustfinger's fire breathing ability, which Farid learned.